 This fun and easy way to discover the city is cheap, probably one of the cheapest in Europe (12£).
 Simone even only paid 10£, probably because they thought he was a student (ahem)… It’s a 90 minutes ride that takes you everywhere you need to go, for 48 hours.

-If you’d ask Alice what she expected to eat in Belfast, she would have given you an awfully stereotyped answer involving a lot of lamb and gravy.
+If you’d ask me what I expected to eat in Belfast before I went, I would have given you an awfully stereotyped answer involving a lot of lamb and gravy.
 Suffice it to say we have been very surprised about how restaurants are open to vegetarianism and veganism here.
 A lot of places will accommodate your needs without a shrug if you ask them, and if you’re Gluten Free… this is basically your paradise.
 You’ll find here a non-exhaustive list of places to eat for a perfect weekend in Belfast!

 Fancy a delicious pizza with vegan melted-cheese?
 Head to Greens Pizzaand ask for their Vegan Menu!
-We tasted three of them and we were delighted.
+Welcome to Vegan Belfast Pizza Paradise!!
+We tasted three of them and they were sooooo tasty!!
 It might be very busy on the weekend so don’t hesitate to call them before heading there, and you can also ask for delivery if you don’t want to leave the warmth of your Airbnb!
 The personnel is very nice and the place is cute.
 You can also ask for a Gluten-free crust if needed!

 What if you do not want pizza and/or you are not vegan?
 No problem, regular pizza, pasta and other things are waiting for you!

 Maggie May’s is a classic in Belfast, and we totally recommend it.
 So far, it has been our brunch place, and it has lots of things for vegetarians and vegans (just make sure to tell you want it vegan when you order).
-Alice is crazy about their veggie pitta that she orders with a side of rice (the chilli sauce gets REALLY spicy, and the garlic sauce is lovely).
+I am crazy about their veggie pitta that I used to order with a side of rice (the chilli sauce gets REALLY spicy, and the garlic sauce is lovely).
 If you get the veggie fry plate, it’ll come with delicious veggie sausages (but also eggs, so : not vegan).

 A special mention for « the hangover cure » dishes, literally specified on the menu!